jjvanzon/Circular-Language-Spec/broader-view/from-spec/commands-broader-view/commands-broader-view.md

 But `basically`, a command `just calls` more commands.
 Machine instructions, arithmetic operators, comparative and Boolean algebra, assignments, and execution control statements such as __If__ and __For__, `are` *`all` just commands*.

 Apart from sub-commands, a command `can` also contain data.
-(Inactive clauses and inactive command references for instance are also considered data, and `are` not sub-commands, because they `do not` execute.)
+(Inactive nested commands and inactive command references for instance are also considered data, and `are` not sub-commands, because they `do not` execute.)

 ### Execute Once